Insider's Guide to Banner Life Insurance - Ratings & Pricing

 Banner is very fast with their approval process.
 Typically, they approve their life insurance policies within 3-6 weeks, although if you have extensive medical records, it could take additional time to approve your policy.

 Banner life specializes in term life insurance and Guaranteed Universal life insurance.
-They offer term life insurance in 10, 15, 20, 25, or 30 year increments where the rates are level and guaranteed not to change.
+They offer term life insurance in 10, 15, 20, 25, 30, 35, or 40-year increments where the rates are level and guaranteed not to change.

 Banner also offer Guaranteed Universal Life insurance until the age of 100 or later.
 Banner’s Guaranteed Universal Life policy works just like a term policy but you can actually guarantee your rates and coverage to the age of 100, or even 121.